masterAllen/activeGeo/README.md

 ## TODO
 2023/08/04

 The code previously uploaded has some problems.
-I am reorganizing recently and will re-upload it recently.
+I am re-organizing recently and will re-upload it recently.
 I'm sorry you'll have to wait.

 ## First statement
 **For convenience, we refer to 'country/region' as 'country' in our project!
-(Using 'country or region' makes a lot of variables too long, such as `dict_city_by_country_or_region`) This project has nothing to do with politics.
+(Using 'country or region' makes a lot of variables too long, such as `dict_city_by_country_or_region`.)
+This project has nothing to do with politics!
 If you feel offended by any part of this project, please do not hesitate to contact us!**

 ## Requirements
 Python 3.8+ is ok, then `pip install -r requirements.txt` to install the required packages :)